Anku5hk/Programmers_guide_to_Python/book.md

 print(sorted(my_tuple, reverse=True)) # [14, 6, 3]
 # sort list by the length of sub-list
 print(sorted(my_list, key=my_fun)) # [[200], [2, 7, 23], [10, 20, 56, 23, 12]]
+# Notice: "my_fun" is passed not called, we'll learn about this in function's section.
 ```
 #### 5. filter(function, iterable) => filter
 **Parameters**:</br>